rcgsheffield/sheffield_hpc/referenceinfo/imports/software/python/conda_in_fastdata.rst

 (e.g. containing bulky Deep Learning packages such as TensorFlow or PyTorch) then there's a risk you'll quickly use up your home directory's :ref:`storage quota <home_dir>`.

-To avoid this, build your conda enviroments in a :ref:`fastdata area <fastdata_dir>`
+To avoid this, build your conda environments in a :ref:`fastdata area <fastdata_dir>`

 1. Create a ``.condarc`` file in your home directory if it does not already exist.
 2. Add an ``envs_dirs:`` and ``pkgs_dirs:`` section to your ``.condarc`` file as shown below: